Russian figure skater Kamila Valieva cleared to keep competing at Beijing Olympics

 The U.S. Olympic and Paralympic Committee reacted sharply to the CAS ruling, saying it was "disappointed by the message this decision sends."

-"This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia," USOPC officials said.
+"This appears to be another chapter in the systemic and pervasive disregard for clean sport by Russia," said Sarah Hirshland, the head of USOPC in a statement.

 "It is the collective responsibility of the entire Olympic community to protect the integrity of sport and to hold our athletes, coaches and all involved, to the highest of standards.
 Athletes have the right to know they are competing on a level playing field.
 Unfortunately, today that right is being denied."

+The USOPC also voiced dismay over the delay in awarding the team figure skating medal because of the Valieva controversy.

+"We are devastated [U.S. skaters] will leave Beijing without their medals in hand, but we appreciate the intention of the IOC to ensure that the right medals are awarded to the right individuals," the statement read.

-Officials with the Russian Olympic Committee have sounded a defiant tone, saying they intend to claim the medal won by Valieva and other Russian athletes in the team skating competition.
+Officials with the Russian Olympic Committee, meanwhile, have sounded a defiant tone, saying they intend to claim the medal won by Valieva and other Russian athletes in the team skating competition.

 The ROC office in Beijing was shuttered after today's announcement that Valieva will continue competing.